Wahyumahendraa/Jobs-Report/README.md

 ---

 ## 📊 The Analysis
-Each query for this project aimed at investigating specific aspects of data analyst job market.
+Each SQL query in this project was designed to explore specific aspects of the data analyst job market.
+The goal was to uncover insights that can help job seekers better understand which companies offer the best opportunities, which skills are most in demand, and which ones are associated with higher salaries—especially for remote roles.

-Here's how I approach each question:
+Here's how I approached each question:

 ### **1. Top 10 Companies**
 To identify the top companies offering the highest-paying remote data analyst positions, I filtered job postings by average yearly salary and selected only those marked as remote (`job_work_from_home = True`).
 The resulting query highlights the top 10 companies with the most competitive salaries for data analyst roles.